medale/spark-mail/README.md

 Tutorial on parsing Enron email to Avro and then explore the email set using Spark.

 # Building the project
 The Spark Mail project uses a Maven build.
-In order to avoid PermGen error, add the following to your .bashrc/environment:
+In order to avoid PermGen error (if using Java version < Java 8), add the following to your .bashrc/environment:

 ```